bazelbuild/bazel/site/docs/skylark/language.md

 fizz_buzz(20)
 ```

-Starlark's semantics can differ from Python, and behavioral differences are
+Starlark's semantics can differ from Python, but behavioral differences are
 rare, except for cases where Starlark raises an error.
 The following Python
 types are supported: